cassiorsfreitas/pickarender/README.md

 # <PickARender_>

-Hi!
-In the last decade, **front-end** development went through **multiple paradigm** changes that make it hard to follow.
+In the last decade **front-end** development went through **multiple paradigm** changes that make it hard to follow.
 SSG?
 SPA?
 SSR?
 Which one?

 # Preview